michaelbironneau/analyst/docs-src/docs/data-flow.md

 To disable the transaction manager for a single destination, set the option `MANAGED_TRANSACTION` to 'False'.

 To disable it for all destinations, set it using a CLI flag or `SET MANAGED_TRANSACTION = 'False'`.

+### Batching Inserts

+For certain SQL databases (eg. Microsoft Azure SQL Database) a large number of inserts per transaction is not supported.
+To set the batch size for SQL destinations, set `MANAGED_TRANSACTION` to False and `ROWS_PER_BATCH` to the number of rows per transaction.

+Please note that disabling automatic transaction management is necessary to achieve this.